 With that said, big data is one of the most complex business domains.
 With limited time, which areas should you keep an eye on?

 ETL — short for “extract, transform, and load” — is a process used to consolidate data from multiple sources into a single data warehouse.
 An ETL process “reads” data, shifts it to a format that’s easily analyzed, and stores it in your company’s own searchable data warehouse.

 As data volumes grow, ETL will only become more important.
 Data formats will proliferate, making comparisons more difficult.

 If you’re considering adopting an ETL tool this year, remember that integrations are key.
 If you use payment tools like Stripe, can your ETL tool extract that information?
-And if your team is short on tech talent, be sure your choice doesn’t require coding.
+And if your team is short on tech talent, be sure your choice has Coding Solutions.

 2. Augmented Analytics

 Many business intelligence tools capable of streamlining data collection and crunching numbers require a lot of manual input.
 However, Harvard Business Review’s analytics team sees a shift ahead: Data analysis tools are automating more parts of the process.

 But the fewer steps handled by humans in a big data analytics operation, the better.
 By using machine learning to prepare data for sharing and set parameters, augmented analytics tools reduce the amount of time leaders have to invest.
 It also improves the quality of the insights they’re able to extract.

 3. Prescriptive Analytics

 For years, businesses relied on advanced and predictive analytics to forecast areas like sales and expenses.
 But there’s a better way to get a look at what’s coming next: prescriptive analytics.